-World-class powerboat and personal watercraft racing will bring color and high-speed action to downtown St. Petersburg the weekend of October 18-20, 2024, during the 4th Annual Monster Energy St. Pete Powerboat P1 Grand Prix.
+World-class powerboat and personal watercraft racing will bring color and high-speed action to downtown St. Petersburg during the Monster Energy St. Pete Powerboat P1 Grand Prix.

 The event, with Visit St. Pete-Clearwater as the presenting sponsor, attracts offshore powerboat teams from across the United States, plus Canada and Bermuda.
 The St. Pete races are the last in the series, determining which boats qualify for the World Championships in Key West in November.